-Anthony Fischer.
-Mr. Fischer has been a Trustee since the Fund's inception.
-Mr. Fischer has more than 25 years of experience in the financial services industry.
+Terrance P. Gallagher.
+Mr. Gallagher has been a Trustee since the Fund's inception.
+He has more than 41 years of experience in the financial services industry.
+The Board also benefits from his experience as a member of the board of other funds in the fund complex.

 David G. Lee.
 Mr. Lee has been a Trustee since the Fund's inception.
-He has more than 25 years of experience in the financial services industry.
+He has more than 27 years of experience in the financial services industry.
+The Board also benefits from his experience as a member of the board of other funds in the fund complex.

 Robert Seyferth.
 Mr. Seyferth has been a Trustee since the Fund's inception.
-Mr. Seyferth has more than 30 years of business and accounting experience.
+Mr. Seyferth has more than 32 years of business and accounting experience.
+The Board also benefits from his experience as a member of the board of other funds in the fund complex.